-- General class discussion and instruction related to the whole curriculum.
+• General class discussion and instruction related to the whole curriculum.

 - Regular discussion time.

 - Regular role-play.

 - Regular performance.

 - Listening to stories and other text.

 - Reading aloud.

+- A Public Speaking Week will be held annually whereby each pupil will be required to present to their class: a show and tell, a poem of their choosing and a reading from a book of their choosing.